 Lunch on board while continuing the navigation.

-● In the late afternoon, visit the sandstone quarries of Djebel Silsileh, where several small rock-cut chapels and the sanctuary of Pharaoh Horemheb can be explored.
+In the late afternoon, visit the sandstone quarries of Djebel EL-Silsileh, where several small rock-cut chapels and the sanctuary of King Horemheb can be explored.
 Continue sailing towards Maniha Island.

 Dinner on board.